PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 If you run this code you will see 10 get printed!

 Yay!
-Now you know how to code!
+Now you know all the basics of coding!

 In the Tutorials folder you will find tutorials on how to implement the search algorithms we talked about earlier.
 Here is a quick link [(click this)](https://github.com/PaperPrototype/Intro-to-Coding/blob/main/Week%200%20-%20Fundamentals/Tutorials/Searching%20Algorithms/english.md)